Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 A 2006 Naismith Coach of the Year finalist and repeat winner of the Big Ten Coach of the Year honor, Foster helped Jessica Davenport also repeat as Big Ten Player of the Year as she led the conference in scoring, field goal percentage, rebounds and blocked shots.
 Davenport also gained her second-consecutive spots on the WBCA/Kodak, Associated Press and USBWA All-America teams.

-Senior Debbie Merrill, junior Brandie Hoskins and sophomore Marscilla Packer all landed 2006 All-Big Ten honors.
+Debbie Merrill, Brandie Hoskins and Marscilla Packer all landed 2006 All-Big Ten honors.
 Packer led the league in 3-point field goals and 3-point field goal percentage.
 From her post position, Merrill topped the Buckeyes in assists and was second in the conference in assists-to-turnover ratio.
 She was drafted by the WNBA's Connecticut Sun in April.
 Hoskins added 2006 Big Ten Tournament Most Outstanding Player to her regular season honor.

-In addition, senior guard Kim Wilburn was named 2006 Big Ten Defensive Player of the Year after she led the league in steals for the third time in four seasons.
+In addition, guard Kim Wilburn was named 2006 Big Ten Defensive Player of the Year after she led the league in steals for the third time in four seasons.

 Buckeyes Reach New Heights In Foster's Third Year